A woman graphic artist poses in her home studio at the viewer.

 Other business expenses

-• Cost of goods sold.
-If your business manufactures products or purchases them for resale, you can include some of your expenses to calculate the cost of goods sold.
-The following expenses can be figured into the cost of goods sold: storage, factory overhead, direct labor costs and the costs of products or raw materials, including freight.
+• Cost of goods sold: The following expenses can be figured into the cost of goods sold: storage, factory overhead, direct labor costs, and the costs of products or raw materials, including freight.

-• Capital expenses.
-Capital expenses are costs that you are required to capitalize, rather than deduct, because they are a part of your investment in your business and are, therefore, considered a business asset.
-In general, the three types of costs you can capitalize are business startup costs, business assets and improvements.
+• Capital expenses: Capital expenses — including business startup costs, business assets, and improvements — are costs that you are required to capitalize rather than deduct because they are a part of your investment in your business.

-• Business use of your car.
-If you use your car as a part of your business, you are allowed to deduct certain car expenses.
-As with home expenses, the vehicle use for business deduction must be calculated based on the percentage of miles driven for business purposes, versus personal trips.
+• Business use of your car: As with home expenses, the vehicle use for business deduction must be calculated based on the percentage of miles driven for business purposes versus personal trips.

-• Employee payments.
-Generally, you can deduct the cost of paying employees.
+• Employee payments and retirement plans: Generally, you can deduct the cost of paying employees, and retirement savings plans also come with tax breaks.

-• Rent expenses.
-According to the IRS, rent is any amount you pay for the use of property that you do not own.
-Rent deduction is only applicable if you do not and will not receive equity in or title to the property.
+• Rent expenses: Rent deduction is only applicable if you do not and will not receive equity in or title to the property.

-• Interest.
-If you borrowed money for business activities, you may deduct the interest expense.
+• Interest: If you borrowed money for business activities, you may deduct the interest.

 The IRS provides a detailed explanation of these types of expenses and what is eligible for deduction.